France says rating safe despite Moody's warning, weak growth

 "It is probably too high compared to the development of the economic situation ...
 We will adapt it, that much is clear," he told France 2 television.

-He said, however, that France's triple-A -- essential to the euro zone's 440 billion euro (383 billion pound) EFSF rescue fund, which is largely underwritten by Germany and France -- was safe because Paris stood ready to take additional budgetary steps.
+He said, however, that France's triple-A -- essential to the euro zone's 440 billion euro ($605 billion) EFSF rescue fund, which is largely underwritten by Germany and France -- was safe because Paris stood ready to take additional budgetary steps.

 "It's not in danger because...we will even be ahead of schedule in passing deficit reduction measures," he said.